isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 2. Are visitors allowed to make any transit stops prior to arrival in Singapore?

-Visitors entering Singapore may travel to Singapore on flights with transit stops.
+Visitors entering Singapore on ATP may travel to Singapore on flights with transit stops of less than 24 hours.

 #### 3. What must visitors present to airline staff during check-in at the departure airport for Singapore?